Board of Directors

 Michael is a Banking Officer at FirstBank where he specializes in originating loans to individuals

 and businesses.
 He graduated with a B.S. in Finance from the University of Colorado – Boulder

 in May of 2019.
 Michael began working with CEO in 2021 when he joined the board.

 Megan is the Lead School Social Worker for the DSST Public School system and works at Cole Middle School.
 She is also the founder of Words Beyond Walls, an organization that supports young adults with justice system experience to teach arts-based workshop series to students who are currently system-involved.
 She received her BA in Political Science and Latin-American Literature from George Washington University, and her Master's in Social Work from Boston University.

 Jillian Shinn began at CEO as an instructor at ICCS Kendall in 2009 while working toward her Masters in Social Work at DU.
 After completing her MSW, she continued working with the ICCS clients as a Clinical Therapist.
 Jillian currently works as a Clinical Therapist with veterans struggling with PTSD.

-Amber is the Senior Alumni Engagement Officer at Regis University.
+Amber is a Major Gifts Officer at the Dumb Friends League.
 She began working with CEO as a volunteer in 2011 and joined the board in 2017.
 Amber has her BA in Communication and Master's degree in Nonprofit Management.

 Marshal Seufert has helped launch and develop CEO since its inception.
 As a former offender, and subsequent college and then law school graduate, Marshal recognizes the crucial role educational opportunities can play in being successful and independent, even when the path varies from standard.